Distribution of primes of split reductions for abelian surfaces: Final remarks

 \subsection{Effectiveness in computing endomorphism rings}

 Let $A$ be an abelian surface defined over a number field $K$.
-Then, by \cite[Proposition 2.18, p.
-11]{Lo19}, there is an effective computable constant $C$ depending on $A$ and $K$ such that if the good reduction $\overline{A}_{\mathfrak{p}}$ splits for any prime $\mathfrak{p}$ in $K$ with norm bound $C$, then either $A$ splits over $K$ or $\End_{\overline{K}}(A)$ is an order in a quaternion algebra.
-An interesting question is to give $C$ explicitly in terms of invariants of $A$, which is useful to determine the endomorphism ring of $A$.
+The result \cite[Proposition 2.18, p.
+11]{Lo19} indicates an effective computable constant $C_{A, K}'$ depending on $A$ and $K$ such that if the good reduction $\overline{A}_{\mathfrak{p}}$ splits for any prime $\mathfrak{p}$ in $K$ with norm bound $C_{A, K}'$, then either $A$ splits over $K$ or $\End_{\overline{K}}(A)$ is an order in a quaternion algebra.
+An interesting question is to write $C_{A, K}'$ explicitly regarding invariants of $A$ and $K$.